Nestecha/laravel-json-api-validation/README.md

 ```

 ### For Lumen :
-To add a code to the errors, [a base config file is available](https://github.com/Nestecha/laravel-json-api-validation/blob/master/config/config.php), simply copy paste it into your config folder named `json-api-validation.php`.
+To add a code to the errors, [a base config file is available](https://github.com/Nestecha/laravel-json-api-validation/blob/master/config/config.php), simply copy paste it into your config folder as `json-api-validation.php`.
 Then in `bootstrap/app.php` add this line :

 ``` php